coderjun/randori-plugin-intellij-wiki/Lesson-12:-Services-and-Parsers.md

 var json:Array = JSON.parse( result as String ) as Array;
 ```

-   If our JSON file were formed differently, we might be done at this point.
-However, we have intentionally made it just a bit more complex in order to illustrate the idea of a parser.
+   If the JSON file were formed differently, you might be done at this point.
+However, this is a bit more complex in order to illustrate the idea of a parser.
 You are going to turn the comma separated list in the repositories field into an array.

 21. Create a for loop, using i as an iterator that loops over the json array
 ```